jbakabaam/UDACITY-Programming-for-Data-Science-with-Python/README.md

 ---
 ### Overview:
 _The Sakila_ Movie database is a SQL database of online DVD rentals.
-Quried the database to answer questions about business decisions.
+Queried the database to answer questions about business decisions.

 ### Project Details: